Pradyumnak777/RMRA-search-algo/README.md

 ### Future Work
 This algorithm can also be extrapolated to search for optimal configurations of k-Fold redundant sparse arrays.

+### Citation
-Please cite this software using the following DOI:
+If you use this code in your research, please cite it using the following DOI

 [![DOI](https://zenodo.org/badge/1016633240.svg)](https://doi.org/10.5281/zenodo.15847559)